 The board and individual directors have separate and independent access to senior management at all times.
 The management ensures that the board and its committees receive adequate information, board papers and related materials in a timely manner to enable them to make informed decisions.
 All directors have access to the advice and services of the company secretary, who is responsible to the board to ensure that board procedures are being followed and that applicable rules and regulations are being complied with.
-Every director or board committee member can seek independent professional advice in appropriate circumstances at the Company's expense.
+Every director or board committee member can seek independent professional advice in appropriate circumstances at the Company's expense in accordance with the Company's relevant policy.

-The Board (continued)
+Board of Directors (continued)